markolat/django-role-permission/README.rst

 Django reusable app intended to boost development of projects which need role-permission logic.

-Detailed documentation is in the "docs" directory.
+Detailed documentation will be added to the "docs" directory in the future.

 Quick start
 -----------